 This seminar qualifies for 1.0 MCLE credit hour, including 1.0 LEPR credit hour.

-This seminar is an Intermediate to Advanced level program.
+an Intermediate to Advanced level program.

 Note: When submitting your compliance reports to the SC Commission on CLE and Specialization, if you completed this in 2023,please use this course code: 232182ADO.